Rio Tinto CEO says high-cost iron ore miners squeezed by low prices - TV

 "It's not sustainable.
 It is fantasy land at that level."

-Iron ore supply is dominated by Brazil's Vale, followed by the giants of Western Australia's vast Pilbara deposits, Rio Tinto, BHP Billiton and Fortescue Metals Group.
+Iron ore supply is dominated by Brazil's Vale (VALE5.SA), followed by the giants of Western Australia's vast Pilbara deposits, Rio Tinto, BHP Billiton (BHP.AX) and Fortescue Metals Group (FMG.AX).

 The fall in prices is forcing mining companies across the board to cut jobs, investment and costs.

-Glencore, Anglo American and Freeport-McMoRan Inc have suspended dividends and cut capital spending as the commodities' price downturn enters its fifth year.
+Glencore (GLEN.L), Anglo American (AAL.L) and Freeport-McMoRan Inc (FCX.N) have suspended dividends and cut capital spending as the commodities' price downturn enters its fifth year.

 Walsh said dividends were still on Rio Tinto's radar screen.